Making a complaint

 If this is not possible, or if you prefer, you can log a formal complaint for investigation.
 It’s your choice.
 Responses to formal complaints are managed by our team of Complaints Officers.
 Each case is allocated to a Complaints Officer who will make sure they understand the reasons for your complaint and the actions required to investigate and to put things right.

 We will acknowledge all complaints within two working days.
-We aim to reply to stage 1 complaints within ten working days.
+We aim to reply to stage 1 complaints within ten working days, however, due to high contact volumes at the moment, there may be a slightly longer delay than we would like in responding to you, we are sorry about this, and will get to you as soon as possible

 To make a formal complaint, fill in our online complaint form and choose the formal complaint option.
 Alternatively print off the complaint form and return the completed form by freepost.